We develop scalable, robust and GMP-compliant manufacturing processes for viral vaccines.

 “If you don’t know where you’re going… You will end up someplace else”.

-These are all critical drivers of economics.
-In fact, it is deemed crucial that all these parameters are carefully evaluated and mapped upfront, so that optimal output parameters and acceptable bandwidths are known.
+These are all critical drivers of the Cost of Goods.
+In fact, it is crucial that all these drivers are carefully evaluated, so that optimal output parameters and acceptable bandwidths are known.
 These parameters will then be used to determine success or failure during process development (design space).
-We offer in silico cost modeling services and have an excellent track record in developing processes aligned with pivotal economic drivers.
-We have amassed a portfolio of technologies and capabilities and this helps to reduce cost and timelines.
-For instance, we use our HIP-Vax technology to significantly reduce the cost of manufacturing viral vaccines and SCOUT® technology to reduce the time to market.
+We offer in silico cost modeling services and have a long-standing track record in developing processes aligned with pivotal economic drivers.
+We have amassed a portfolio of technologies and capabilities and that aid the reduction of the Cost of Goods and reduction of development timelines.

 To quote Lucius Seneca (Roman philosopher):